imperva/incapsula-logs-downloader/README.md

 **Dependencies:**

-The script has two dependencies that may require additional installation modules, according to the operating system that is used:
+The script has the following dependencies that may require additional installation modules, according to the operating system that is used:
+ - **pycrypto**
  - **M2Crypto**
  - **loggerglue**
+ - **swig**

 Both of these can be downloaded using apt-get, pip or any other installer, depending on the operating system in use.